jyock97/unity_2d_action_platformer/README.md

       Options:

-      * Resume: Closes the Pause Menu and resume the game.
+      * Resume: Closes the Pause Menu and resumes the game.
       * Exit: Back to the Main Menu.

    4. ### Thank You Menu

-      Menu shown when the Player defeat the Boss.
+      The menu is shown when the Player defeats the Boss.

       Options: